 - (1) Review; Statement of Changes.
 On request by the deponent or a party before the deposition is completed, the deponent must be allowed 30 days after being notified by the officer that the transcript or recording is available in which: - (A) to review the transcript or recording; and - (B) if there are changes in form or substance, to sign a statement listing the changes and the reasons for making them. - (2) Changes Indicated in the Officer's Certificate.
-The officer must note in the certificate prescribed by $\frac{\text{Rule } 30(f)(1)}{\text{Null Boundary Months of the Normal States}}$ whether a review was requested and, if so, must attach any changes the deponent makes during the 30-day period.
+The officer must note in the certificate prescribed by $\underline{\text{Rule } 30(f)(1)}$ whether a review was requested and, if so, must attach any changes the deponent makes during the 30-day period.